|UCAS code||VT69||Duration||3 years (BA)|

 A typical week

-Your typical weekly timetable will be divided between one or two tutorials and up to six lectures each week.
+Your typical weekly timetable will be divided between one or two tutorials, which may take place at your college or at the college of a specialist tutor.
+In addition you will attend up to six lectures each week.
 Throughout the course and particularly in your first year, you will attend at least three (and often more) language classes each week.
 A large part of your week will be spent in independent study to prepare for language classes and for tutorials.

 First University examinations: four papers assessed by written and (depending on the option) oral examination